nikhilraina068/Hash-Grid/README.md

 Grid based on the flex display property.

-Made based on the resolution of the devices available in the market.
+Based on the resolution of the devices available in the market.

 Resolution supported: